 (v) A dispute is filed with the utility or the Commission.

-(VI) PAYMENT IN FULL ON AMOUNTS PAST DUE ON THE MOST RECENT PAYMENT AGREEMENT IS RECEIVED.
+(VI) PAYMENT IN FULL OF AMOUNTS PAST DUE ON THE MOST RECENT PAYMENT AGREEMENT IS RECEIVED.

 (5) A statement that the customer shall SHOULD immediately contact the utility to attempt to resolve the matter, including.
 THE STATEMENT SHALL INCLUDE the address and telephone number where questions may be filed ASKED, HOW payment agreements MAY BE NEGOTIATED AND entered into with the utility, and questions and applications can be found for WHERE APPLICATIONS CAN BE FOUND AND SUBMITTED FOR ENROLLMENT INTO the utility's universal service programs, if these programs are offered by the utility.